DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

 \subsection{Data-Centric Schedule Generation}

-Traditional ML compilers~\cite{Chen2018TVM,feng2023tensorir,Ding2023Hidet,xing2022bolt,Gupta2025SPLAT,Liu2025CROSS,Ahrens2025Finch,Du2025SRSparse,won2023unified,Ye2023SparseTIR,Kjolstad2017TACO} use loop transformations to divide computation into blocks, and improve data locality. \SysName adopts a \textbf{data-first schedule} strategy that inverts this process: it first generates all candidate partitions of data tensors (called \textbf{data tiles}) across PIM groups and cores, then maps data tiles to their corresponding loop partitions in the compute code (called \textbf{compute tiles}), optimizes each tile's performance, and finally uses its predictor to evaluate all data-compute tile mappings and selects the best-performing one.
+Traditional ML compilers~\cite{Chen2018TVM,feng2023tensorir,Ding2023Hidet,xing2022bolt,Gupta2025SPLAT,Liu2025CROSS,Ahrens2025Finch,Du2025SRSparse,won2023unified,Ye2023SparseTIR,Kjolstad2017TACO} use loop transformations to divide computation into blocks, and improve data locality. \SysName adopts a \textbf{data-first schedule} strategy that inverts this process: it \CamOne{1)} generates all candidate \revD{data partitions of data tensors (called \textbf{data tiles}) across PIM groups and cores (following its multi-layer abstraction), \CamOne{2)} maps data tiles to their corresponding loop partitions (ranges of loop variables) in the compute code (called \textbf{compute tiles}), \CamOne{3)} optimizes each \CamOne{configuration}'s performance, \CamOne{4)} then uses its predictor to evaluate data-compute tile mappings, \CamOne{5)} selects the best-performing schedule, and \CamOne{6)} generates PIM instructions for the best-performing \CamOne{end-to-end kernel configuration} for the target PIM backend. }

-To find the optimal data-compute schedule for a given kernel and hardware configuration, \SysName generates a comprehensive set of \textbf{tiling drafts}, each representing a potential mapping between tensor sizes, computation loops, and PIM hardware resources.
+To find the \CamOne{best} data-compute schedule for a given kernel and hardware configuration, \SysName generates a comprehensive set of \textbf{tiling drafts}, each representing a potential mapping between tensor sizes, computation loops, and PIM hardware resources.
 The generation process includes four stages shown in Fig.~\ref{fig:pim-dcc-example} for an example ML kernel and explained next.